 On a PC or Mac

-- Make sure your computer has Adobe Reader.
+- Make sure your computer has Adobe Reader and Adobe Digital Editions

 - Search via the eBooks search tab on the library homepage or filter by 'ebook' in your search results.

 - Click on the title of the book in the search results, and choose the ‘URL: Online Access’ link from the next page.